 Conclusion

 If you don’t have a job, it would be easy to accept the job opportunity.
-But a person who is expecting a better job opportunity or currently working in another company always needs time to think about making a final decision.
+But a person who is expecting a better job opportunity or is currently working for another company always needs time to think about making a final decision.
 In such a situation, it always becomes hard for them to provide a direct answer.

 In this article, we clarify all the questions regarding such situations and what to say to the recruiters so that they understand you very well.

-Furthermore, asking the recruiter for some time to make a decision is always the best way to research the companies and their culture.
+Furthermore, asking the recruiter for some time to make a decision is always the best way to research the companies and their cultures.
 It is a great way to analyze if the job role is a fit for you or not.
 We hope you will consider these points in an on-call job offer.
 All the best!